Religion in Armenia: Baháʼí Faith

 The Baháʼí Faith in Armenia begins with some involvements in the banishments and execution of the Báb, the Founder of Bábism, viewed by Baháʼís as a precursor religion.
 The same year of the execution of the Báb the religion was introduced into Armenia.
 During the period of Soviet policy of religious oppression, the Baháʼís in Armenia lost contact with the Baháʼís elsewhere.
 However, in 1963 communities were identified in Yerevan and Artez.
 Following Perestroika, the first Baháʼí Local Spiritual Assemblies of Armenia form in 1991 and Armenian Baháʼís elected their first National Spiritual Assembly in 1995.
-As of 2010, it was estimated that there were roughly 1,200 Baháʼís in Armenia.

-Sects

-Since the early 1990s, foreign missionaries, esoteric and sectarian groups entered Armenia.

 Hinduism

+With shared interests in many aspects, Indians and Armenians established economic and cultural ties almost 4000 years ago.
+Per the writings of Zenobius Glak, an early classical Armenian writer, two princes and their families fled to Armenia in 149 BC.
+They were granted a grand welcome and given land there.
+They built a temple for Hindu gods and goddesses in Ashtishat, a famous religious center in Armenia.
+Eventually, their society grew to 20 villages and was called Hindkastan, the Armenian name for India.
+At one time, there were over 15,000 Hindus living in Armenia.